Search tips

 a geographical & "genographical" world map illustrating when & where ancient humans moved around the world, as a visual explanation about the appearance & frequency of genetic markers in modern people. the interactive application also acts as the basis of depicting your personal ancient ancestors & genetic lineage around the world through the ages, after sending back your own DNA sample.

-in Public bookmarks with economylogy evo map
+in Public bookmarks with economylogy evo evolution map

 • BBC: Health | Drugs may boost your brain power